 Despite the appearance of the Book panel.
 It doesn’t actually behave like a panel.
 For instance, you cannot find it in the Window menu to open the panel.
 It actually behaves more like a document.
 It has a Save command.
 To open it, you either double-click on its icon in Finder or you use the File > Open… command.

 You can also have more than one book file open at a time.

 To add files to the book, click on the ➕ button at the bottom of the Book panel.
 Navigate on your Mac to your InDesign documents, then open them.

 They may not get added in the order you want.
 Simply click and drag it into the right order.

 On the left side of the panel, there’s a column where you can establish the style source for the book.
-The style source is the master document for the book.
-It’s used to set the source for styles, swatches, master pages, lists, text variables and more.
+The style source is the parent document for the book.
+It’s used to set the source for styles, swatches, parent pages, lists, text variables and more.